-Since texture is important to me, I’ve spent a fair amount of time trying to execute the proper technique for frying chicken, especially wings.
+Since texture is important to me, I've spent a fair amount of time trying to execute the proper technique for fried chicken wings.
 This Asian Jerk chicken wings recipe may seem a bit involved, but trust the process and you will be glad you did.
 The texture is there, and the complexity of flavor in the sauce is crazy sexy cool!
-More importantly it’s not so wet that it turns the wings from crispy goodness to a soggy mess.
+More importantly, it's not so wet that it turns the wings from crispy goodness to a soggy mess.

 Asian Jerk Chicken Wings: Key Tips

-The key is properly brining the drumettes to ensure flavor penetrates down to the bone.
-I also steam the drumettes before frying a tip I picked up from Chef David Chang.
-I find that this way I don’t have to fry them as long, which means I can get that crispy texture without overcooking.
-Yeah, I’m not a fan of dried-out chicken, even if its just wings.
+- Steam the drumettes before frying them.
+Steaming renders the fat so that the skin can become crispy, not soggy.
+This a tip I picked up from Chef David Chang.
+I find that this way I don't have to fry them as long, which means I can get that crispy texture without overcooking.
+Double frying accomplishes the same thing as far as rendering the fat first.
+Yeah, I'm not a fan of dried-out chicken, even if its just wings.
+Like never!

 Fried Chicken Wings